 Mary Kate is also enjoying a better work-life balance because of her security and stability at Amazon, something she didn’t have much of before she started at Amazon.

-“I was just thinking about how this is the first time in my life where I’ve only had to have one job,” she said.
+“I was just thinking about how this is the first time in my life when I’ve only had to have one job,” she said.
 “I used to teach and babysit on the side, and I didn’t have a work-life balance.
 My favorite thing about Amazon, is that when I clock out, Amazon's fine.
 No one's going to call me, and no one expects me to work overtime without pay.”

 Spending less time focused on work means Mary Kate has more time to focus on her first love—dance.